csmyth95/ai-tutor/frontend/context.md

 # MuinteoirAI Frontend Context
 ## App Pages
 ### Landing Page
 When a user enters the site, they should be presented with a beautiful landing page.
-The user should be presented with the title of the app, a short & descriptive one liner of what MuinteoirAI is followed by a more descriptive parapgrah of the features, a centred button to allow a user to upload their first PDF document or to login to their account.
-This page needs to be simple, to the point, eye catching and easily digestible.
+The user should see the title of the app, a short & descriptive one liner of what MuinteoirAI is followed by a more descriptive parapgraph of the features, a centred button to allow a user to register or to login to their account.
+This page needs to be simple, to the point and easily digestible.

-Once the user has uploaded their 1st document, send them to a Registration page to complete their details.

-A navigation bar should have tabs to login, register for now.
+A navigation bar should have tabs to login & register for now.

 ### Registration
-Should be another simple page.
-Ask user to input their minimum details required to create a page.
+A simple page which asks the user to input minimum details required to create a page.
 All these user forms should be centered.
 The details: email, password, first name, last name.
 After inputting their details, the user should be sent an email with a 1 time verification code & if the code is successfully entered, they should be presented with a login page.
 While there is no backend data, return a default user and move on to the login page.
 Ensure simple verification for emails and passwords.
 Ensure passwords are at least 12 characters in length.

 ### Login
 The user should be presented with the app logo and a short form to enter their email and password and a rounded button to login to the web app.